rocky-linux/documentation/docs/books/web_services/022-web-servers-nginx.md

 ### https configuration

-To configure an https service, you need to add a server block, or modify an existing server block (a server block can listen on both port 443 and port 80).
+To configure an HTTPS service, you need to add a server block, or modify an existing server block.
+A server block can listen on both port 443 and port 80.

-This block can, for example, be added to the new `/etc/nginx/conf.d/default_https.conf` file:
+You can add this block, for example, to the new `/etc/nginx/conf.d/default_https.conf` file:

 ```bash
 server {